-This EA was prepared in accordance with the National Environmental Policy Act (NEPA) of 1969, regulations of the Council on Environmental Quality (CEQ) (40 Code of Federal Regulations (CFR) §1508.9), and National Park Service (NPS) Director's Order (DO)-12: Conservation Planning, Environmental Impact Analysis, and Decision-Making, and Director's Order 53 and Reference Manual 53 (RM-53, NPS 2009): Special Park Uses (NPS 2009).
+This EA was prepared in accordance with the National Environmental Policy Act (NEPA) of 1969, regulations of the Council on Environmental Quality (CEQ) (40 Code of Federal Regulations (CFR) §1508.9), and National Park Service (NPS) Director's Order (DO)-12: Conservation Planning, Environmental Impact Analysis, and Decision-Making, the 2015 NPS NEPA Handbook, and Director's Order 53 and Reference Manual 53 (RM-53, NPS 2009): Special Park Uses (NPS 2009).
+The 2015 NEPA manual was followed where the NEPA handbook and RM-53 differ, in accordance with Director's Order 12, section 4.2 of the NEPA handbook and the NPS Directives System.